Samastipur–Muzaffarpur section

 The Samastipur–Muzaffarpur section is a railway line connecting Samastipur to Muzaffarpur in the Indian state of Bihar.
 The 53 km line passes through the plains of North Bihar and the Gangetic Plain in Bihar.

+Broad-gauge

+The broad-gauge line was inaugurated on 2 January 1975 by Lalit Narayan Mishra, India's Minister of Railways, who, despite the presence of specially drafted in security, was injured by a time bomb immediately after concluding his speech and died the following day.
+Four bystanders also died.
+Those responsible for the blast were found to be members of the Ananda Marg and were convicted in December 2014.

 Electrification

 Former Railway Minister Laloo Prasad Yadav announced for the electrification of the Barauni–Samastipur–Muzaffarpur–Hajipur line and Muzaffarpur–Gorakhpur line (via Hajipur, Raxaul and Sitamarhi) in the Rail Budget 2008.
 The electrification began in the year 2011 and was completed in 2014.